the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 #### Would text inclusion work?

-You _could_ check that it mentions `timeout`s or `flak(y|iness)`, but this won't guarantee that its solution will actually fix the test.
+You _could_ check that it mentions `timeout`s or `flak(y|iness)`, but this won't guarantee the agent has provided a solution.

 #### Would tool call checking work?

-You _could_ ensure it calls the `source_code` tool, among others, but that won't be sufficient to verify the agent provided an ultimately correct response.
+You _could_ ensure it calls the `source_code` tool, among others, but that still won't be sufficient to verify that any solution provided by the agent actually fixes the issue.

-You want to get to the **truth** of the matter.
+You want to get to the Truth of the matter.

 ### 🦾 Enter: LLM-as-a-Judge™